 - Remove an attribute, just select an attribute row by clicking anywhere in a row and press the minus button to remove the selected attribute. - Add a new attribute use the plus button.
 At the end a new empty row appears and you can select empty cell of the column Attribute.
-You can select a field attribute from the list or you can select to build a new attribute using a regular expression (button).
-Of course you can modify every already existing attribute by means of a regular expression. - Use the up and down arrows to change the order of the attributes in the table. - Select a cel in the Headings column to change the Heading, just type in a new name. - Select a cel in the Alignment column and you can choose between Left, Center or Right alignment. - Select a cel in the Width column and you can change it from Automatic to a width in mm, just type a number.
-When you want to change it back to Automatic, use the cross. - The [Reset] button can always be used to restore it to the original attribute settings.
+You can select a field attribute from the list or you can select to build a new attribute using a regular expression. - Use the up and down arrows to change the order of the attributes in the table. - Select a cel in the Headings column to change the Heading, just type a new name. - Select a cel in the Alignment column and you can choose between Left, Center or Right alignment. - Select a cel in the Width column and you can change it from Automatic to a width in mm, just type a number.
+When you want to change it back to Automatic, use the cross. - The [Reset] button can allways be used to restore it to the original attribute settings.